quividi/vidicenter-api-documentation/docs/source/topology.rst

 Location's zones list
 #####################

-Returns a list of zones from a location
+Returns a list of zones from a location, along with image metadata.

 URL
 ---